Amr-Awad/NTI-Terraform/readme.md

 - **Security and Access:**
   The `security-groups-module` and `ssh-key-module` are essential for securing the EC2 instances.
 They are connected as dependencies to ensure that proper access control and secure SSH access are established before the instances are fully provisioned.

-This modules graph visually communicates the layered structure of our Terraform setup: beginning with the core networking components, followed by the provisioning of compute resources, load balancers, and finally, software configuration and security.
-It’s a helpful tool for understanding the interdependencies and orchestration within our infrastructure code.
+<p>This modules graph visually communicates the layered structure of our Terraform setup: beginning with the core networking components, followed by the provisioning of compute resources, load balancers, and finally, software configuration and security.
+It’s a helpful tool for understanding the interdependencies and orchestration within our infrastructure code.</p>

 ---

 ## Project Structure